cyclonic-games/encosy/readme.md

     // render character using data from components...
 });
 ```

+As you can see, to get a position of an entity, you would use the `of` method.
+This works similarily by concept to reflection, though it's not totally the same
+thing.

 Then, to run the render system, you would call its `run` method: